MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-use-templates-to-prepare-customer-data-for-migration.md

 ---
-title: Prepare Customer Data Migration with Templates | Microsoft Docs
+title: Prepare Customer Data Migration with Templates
-description: Learn how to use configuration templates to structure existing customer data before you migrate the data to the new company in Business Central.
+description: Learn how to use configuration templates to structure existing customer data before you migrate the master data to the new company in Business Central.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual